Kenya travel guide

 Although the border with Somalia has officially been closed since 2007, crossings take place frequently.
 Landmines have been used in attacks around Moyale, close to the main A2 road south.
 Vehicles crossing the Kenya-Ethiopia border at this point should stay on the A2.
 Avoid staying at the rest house at Sololo - travel directly to Marsabit Town before breaking the journey.

 As a result of previous armed clashes in the area of Mount Elgon in western Kenya next to the Ugandan border, a large security presence remains and further incidents are possible.
 Seek local advice before you set off.

-You can drive for up to 3 months using a UK driving licence.
-For longer stays, you’ll need to get a Kenyan driving licence.
+You can drive in Kenya with a valid UK driving licence for up to 3 months, or on a valid International Driving Permit.
+If you’re staying longer or living in Kenya, you’ll need to get a Kenyan driving licence.

 Road conditions and driving standards are often poor.
 Drive with windows closed and doors locked.
 When driving outside cities and in remote areas consider driving in convoy.
 Avoid driving at night wherever possible.

 There have been a number of serious accidents involving long-distance buses.
 Vehicles are often poorly maintained and driven at excessive speed.
 Check the bus operator’s safety standards.

 Though very cheap to use, matatus (minibuses) are notorious for being poorly maintained, badly driven and uninsured.
 There are frequent reports of matatus being hijacked and passengers being robbed.

 On the spot fines from traffic police are common, but not legal.
 If stopped by a police officer you should ask for the due process to be followed.
 The officer should issue you with a ‘receipt for cash bond’, a piece of paper telling you when and where you need to attend court to answer the charge against you.